cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 # Overview
-Apps must be successfully assigned to a user or a device in order to be accessed via the API.
+For most requests the apps must be successfully assigned to a user or a device in order to be accessed via the API.

 Use the header *cms-dhsc* with the value *true* or *1* if the response http code should always be 200.
 In this case the *success* field within the response indicates a successful request only if the value is *true*.
 A failed request will return a response with a detailed error message within the *errormessage* field.<br>
 Use the access token obtained as described [here](auth.md) on every request as the json field *token*.<br>